gekographe/cv-1/README.md

   - Integration tests with Capybara
   - Behaviour driven development with Cucumber
   - Version control with git and GitHub
-  - JavaScript and jQuery
-  - HTML5 and CSS3
+  - JavaScript, jQuery and CoffeeScript
-  - Twitter Bootstrap with Rails
+  - HTML5, CSS3 and Twitter Bootstrap
   - ERB, Haml and Sass
   - Experience with APIs including Twilio and Stripe
   - Deployment to Heroku